 At the pool, a free chlorine level of 1-3 ppm must always be maintained.

-Apply a shock treatment to your pool.
+Apply a shock treatment to your Swimming Pool.

 Shock treatment entails using shock products in your pool on a weekly basis.
 This reduces chlorine odour, clears swimmer wastes, kills bacteria, and breaks down cosmetics, among other things.
 A shock prevents algae formation and the formation of cloudy water.